-Our favourite books to keep your sense of adventure during lockdown
+Our favourite books to inspire your sense of adventure

-With many people now isolating and some countries on lock down, we need to keep our adventure dreams alive.
+If you love a good read, there are some incredible adventure books out there.
 The Kandoo team have compiled a list of our all-time favourite mountaineering books.
 Get yourself a cuppa and settle in, once you start you won't stop.

 1. Into Thin Air, by Jon Krakauer